Ben Affleck, Jennifer Lopez make romance official in Venice

 NEW YORK (AP) — After weeks of smooching on yachts and holding hands on intimate walks, Jennifer Lopez and old flame turned new again Ben Affleck made it official Friday night on the red carpet for the premiere of Affleck’s “The Last Duel” at the Venice International Film Festival.

-She was dripping in Cartier diamonds in a white body hugging gown with plunging neckline and high side slit.
-He was dapper in a black tuxedo.
+She was dripping in Cartier diamonds in a white mermaid body hugging gown with plunging neckline and high side slit by Georges Hobeika.
+He was dapper in a black Dolce & Gabbana tuxedo.
 There were plenty of kisses and hugs for the cameras after a summer of love for the two, who rekindled their romance in May, 17 years after they broke up in 2004.

 They were spotted out and about in Venice before their formal coming out.
-At the premiere, Affleck waved to the crowd as he helped Lopez out of a black car and onto the red carpet.
+At the premiere, the 49-year-old Affleck waved to the crowd as he helped Lopez, 52, out of a black car and onto the red carpet.

 Throughout the summer, they were photographed on a yacht off Saint-Tropez, cuddling on a walk in the Hamptons and nuzzling over sushi in Malibu.